 Surf Coast Shire Council declared a climate emergency in August 2019, following the strong support of more than 1000 community members who called for leadership on climate change.

 Our Climate Emergency Response

 Council endorsed the Climate Emergency Corporate Response Plan 2021-2031 in June 2021.
 The video below highlights the six key goals of this Plan.

-Council has committed to providing quarterly updates on the progress we’re making towards our climate goals.
+Council has committed to providing reports on the progress we’re making towards our climate goals.
 Initially these were quarterly, however they will now be provided every six months.

 Declaring a Climate Emergency

 We recognise that a more significant and urgent climate change response is required, both globally and locally.
 A warming climate is already increasing the frequency and severity of extreme weather events and this will worsen if global greenhouse gas emissions continue on the current trajectory.

 The Climate Emergency Corporate Response Plan 2021-2031 outlines our ten year goals, and as well as the actions we will take over the next two years in the areas of mitigation, adaptation and mobilisation.
 It also articulates our vision for our community and environment to thrive in a safe climate.
 Importantly, this plan also demonstrates accountability for ways in which we will collaborate and work together in partnership with our local Registered Aboriginal Parties to protect Country and Culture from the impacts of climate change.

 A role for Local Government